daranjjohnson/mixpanelFunnels/README.md

 # mixpanelFunnels
-A package to retrieve Mixpanel funnels data.
+A package to retrieve Mixpanel funnel data.